Aliases for SRP68 Gene

 GeneCards Summary for SRP68 Gene

 SRP68 (Signal Recognition Particle 68) is a Protein Coding gene.
-Diseases associated with SRP68 include Coffin-Siris Syndrome 1.
-Among its related pathways are Viral mRNA Translation and Gene Expression.
+Diseases associated with SRP68 include Smith-Magenis Syndrome and Coffin-Siris Syndrome 1.
+Among its related pathways are Metabolism of proteins and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include signal recognition particle binding.